 Table of Contents

 If you are bored but tired of playing outdoor games as well, then you gotta play Fictionary game.
 Fictionary is a rich game no matter how basic the idea is.
 Every game is different from the one played before.
-You can never get jaded of playing factionary.
-This game literally need no energy and stamina.
+You can never get jaded of playing fictionary.
+This game literally needs no energy and stamina.
 The only thing required in this game is good vocabulary and passion to play a game and win it.
 But, the fun part doesn’t negate even if you lose it.

-The interesting thing about fictionary is that it resolves around one’s personal attributes.
+The interesting thing about fictionary is that it revolves around one’s personal attributes.
 So, if you are witty and tend to be explanatory in your casual conversation then it would be more convenient for you to follow fictionary rules.
-Fictionary is famous more as a parlor game and this might intrigue you.
+Fictionary is famous more like a parlor game and this might intrigue you.
 But, worry not you can still play it if you don’t visit parlor often.
 Fictionary doesn’t require a specialized setup so you can play it any party with around five to ten players.
 However, the optimum number of players is six.

-To play Fictionary, you just need a dictionary, paper and pencil.
+To play Fictionary, you just need a dictionary, paper, and pencil.
 That’s it.
 Make sure you choose a leader before starting the game.
 Each player gets two sheets of paper.
 One to write the forget definition with their name on the top and other to write the guessed definition.

-The game begins with leader announcing the most obscure word by choosing it from dictionary.
+The game begins with leader announcing the most obscure word by choosing it from the dictionary.
 The leader writes the correct definition of the word on a piece of paper while all other participants are then given one minute to fabricate and write false definitions to the same word.
 All definitions are then submitted to the leader.

 The leader then reads aloud all definitions including the actual one.
-Players are then supposed to vote for what they think is the write definition.
+Players are then supposed to vote for what they think is the right definition.
 In the course, player voting for actual definition scores the point.
 The game consists of various rounds.
-A round is completed when every player had a chance to choose a word from dictionary.
+A round is completed when every player had a chance to choose a word from the dictionary.
 As the fictionary rules are simple, scoring is simpler, and it depends on how smartly you play the game.